 Day 9 — Shanghai

 Delve deeper into Shanghai on a private tour of this multi-faceted city.
 Peruse the exquisite collections of bronzes, jade, calligraphy, and other cultural treasures at the Shanghai Museum.
 In the heart of the old city, discover a calm oasis of carp-filled ponds and pavilions at the classical Yu Garden, and wander among antiques and curios at the Old Shanghai Bazaar.
-The Peninsula Shanghai (B)
+The Peninsula Shanghai (B, L)

 Day 10 — Shanghai/Depart